domingolee0254/domingolee0254.github.io/_posts/Paper Review/2022-06-09-[Paper] What Is Wrong With Scene Text Recognition Model.md

 ---
-title: "[paper]What Is Wrong With Scene Text Recognition Model"
+title: "[Paper] What Is Wrong With Scene Text Recognition Model"
 author_profile: false
 toc: True
 toc_label: "Table of Contents"